mimicjs/2017_EndOfLife_Complete-Algorithms_Intermediate/README.md

-# Algorithms written at a intemediate/graduate level
+# Algorithms written at an intemediate/graduate level
 All coded in Python3 with Notepad++ <br/>
 Assumes correct syntax <br/> <br />
 ## Addition Multiplication Evaluation.py